 Farther west of Boston, the Insight Meditation Society in Barre, Massachusetts is the first and largest of the American centers for Vipassana, or insight meditation.
 The Insight Meditation Society holds various retreats throughout the year.
 Around Boston, Vipassana meditation is practiced at the Cambridge Insight Meditation Center, an “urban forest retreat” in an old Victorian house in Cambridge.

 Buddhism at Colleges and Universities

 Another aspect of Buddhism in Boston lies in the extensive college and university Buddhist communities.
-These groups highlight the ways in which Buddhism has become uniquely “American” in some settings.
+At Harvard Divinity School, the Buddhist Ministry Initiative trains future Buddhist religious professionals in the academic study of religion, Buddhist Studies, and pastoral care.
+This initiative is the first of its kind at a divinity school within a research university.
+Student groups highlight the ways in which Buddhism has become uniquely “American” in some settings.
 They provide a space in which individuals from different backgrounds and religious traditions can come together with a shared interest in Buddhism.
 The Tufts Buddhist Sangha actively participates in interfaith events at the University, and also hosts open meetings each week, in which discussion of Buddhist philosophy is framed by meditation practice.
 At Wellesley College, the Buddhist Community holds open meditation several days a week and often invites guest teachers to lead Dharma talks on the campus.
 The Harvard Buddhist Community similarly leads weekly practice and frequently hosts events for individuals at Harvard and in the greater Cambridge community.